 Observation 1: Methods that achieve equal PSD will may cause the UE to fail to reach the maximum output during measurement.

-Proposal 1: It is proposed that not to require the UE to reach the equal PSD state during intra-band CA test.
+Proposal 1: It is proposed that continuing to study the intra-band CA test method that satisfies equal PSD and maximum power transmission.